exasol/azure-data-factory-functions/doc/user_guide.md

 ![](./img/2021-08-04-16-21-50-image.png)

-Click ''Create' to create the linked service.
+Click 'Create' to create the linked service.

 Click 'Publish all' at the top